Optometry Frequently Asked Questions

-What are the selection requirements for entry to the Bachelor of Vision Science and Master of Optometry?
+What are the selection requirements for entry to the Bachelor of Vision Sciences and Master of Optometry?

 Current Year 12 students: